Vladimir9595/3D-Portfolio/README.md

 ## Add the Contact section

-For the contact section we need to import some libraries to build the contact form.
+For the contact section you need to import some libraries to build the contact form.

 ```javascript
 import { useRef, useState } from 'react'